 Applying the Group Code of Conduct, a variety of initiatives are conducted in the SEGA SAMMY Group to keep all employees aware of compliance issues so that we can act accordingly.
-Meanwhile, the Group takes a comprehensive approach risk management to be prepared in case of large-scale disasters, new strains of influenza, and other potential risks.

 To foster compliance awareness and make this awareness pervasive, the SEGA SAMMY Group holds study sessions for Group companies as needed.
 The compliance handbook gives specific examples of issues employees may encounter routinely.
 This handbook has been revised for clarity, and all employees can review the information on the intranet.
 To strengthen the internal framework that ensures timely subcontractor payment according to relevant regulations, compliance audits are conducted regularly, and our legal affairs units educate and provide guidance to all departments.